knative-extensions/eventing-kafka/pkg/channel/distributed/controller/README.md

 The controller is based against the KafkaChannel CRD and reconciles all such instances in the K8S Cluster, watching `KafkaChannel` resources and performing the following functions:
 - Provision the Kafka Topic
- - Create the Dispatcher / Consumer Deployment And Service
+- Create the single Receiver (Kafka Producer) Deployment and Service, if it does not already exist
- - Create the Receiver / Producer Deployment And Service
+- Create a uniquely-named (per KafkaChannel) Dispatcher (Kafka Consumer) Deployment and Service

 **Note** - Deleting a KafkaChannel CRD instance is destructive in that it will Remove the Kafka Topic resulting in the loss of all events therein.
 While the